FireMarshmellow/Spotlight_Storage/README.md

 # MIMOSA - short for "Mellow_Labs Inventory Management and Organization System Apparatus".
 Just like a refreshing mimosa, this system will make your life brighter and more organized!

+## ❗❗WARNING❗❗ This Update might destroy Existing Databases!!!
+Please update your database using dbupdate.py after making a backup!

 ## Videos

 Main Video: